World War II in Yugoslavia: Liberation of Belgrade and eastern Yugoslavia

 Concurrently, with Allied air support and assistance from the Red Army, the Partisans turned their attention to Central Serbia.
 The chief objective was to disrupt railroad communications in the valleys of the Vardar and Morava rivers, and prevent Germans from withdrawing their 300,000+ forces from Greece.

 The Allied air forces sent 1,973 aircraft (mostly from the US 15th Air Force) over Yugoslavia, which discharged over 3,000 tons of bombs.
-On 17 August 1944 Marshal Josip Broz Tito offered an amnesty to all collaborators.
-On 12 September, King Peter broadcast a message from London, calling upon all Serbs, Croats and Slovenes to "join the National Liberation Army under the leadership of Marshal Tito".
+On 17 August 1944, Tito offered an amnesty to all collaborators.
+On 12 September, Peter II broadcast a message from London, calling upon all Serbs, Croats and Slovenes to "join the National Liberation Army under the leadership of Marshal Tito".
 The message reportedly had a devastating effect on the morale of the Chetniks, many of which later defected to the Partisans.
 They were followed by a substantial number of former Croatian Home Guard and Slovene Home Guard troops.